viam-modules/customlinux/README.md

 }
 ```

-## Configure your customlinux board
+## Setup your customlinux board
 > [!NOTE]
 > Before configuring your board, you must [create a machine](https://docs.viam.com/cloud/machines/#add-a-new-machine).

 Navigate to the [**CONFIGURE** tab](https://docs.viam.com/configure/) of your [machine](https://docs.viam.com/fleet/machines/) in the [Viam app](https://app.viam.com/).
 [Add board / customlinux:customlinux to your machine](https://docs.viam.com/configure/#components).

+## Configure your customlinux board

 On the new component panel, copy and paste the following attribute template into your board's attributes field: